James Watt: First engines

 In 1776, the first engines were installed and working in commercial enterprises.
 These first engines were used to power pumps and produced only reciprocating motion to move the pump rods at the bottom of the shaft.
-The design was commercially successful, and for the next 5 years, Watt was very busy installing more engines, mostly in Cornwall, for pumping water out of mines.
+The design was commercially successful, and for the next five years, Watt was very busy installing more engines, mostly in Cornwall, for pumping water out of mines.

-These early engines were not manufactured by Boulton and Watt, but were made by others according to drawings made by Watt, who served in the role of consulting engineer.
-The erection of the engine and its shakedown was supervised by Watt, at first, and then by men in the firm's employ.
+Boulton and Watt did not have their own foundry until Soho foundry opened in 1795, so the main castings and cylinders were made by others according to drawings made by Watt, who served in the role of consulting engineer.
+The erection of the engine and its shakedown was supervised by Watt, at first, and then by men in the firm's employ, with the actual work being accomplished by the purchaser of the engine.
+Supervising erectors included at various times William Murdoch, John Rennie, William Playfair, John Southern, Logan Henderson, James Lawson, William Brunton, Isaac Perrins, and others.

 These were large machines.
 The first, for example, had a cylinder with a diameter of 50 inches and an overall height of about 24 feet, and required the construction of a dedicated building to house it.
-Boulton and Watt charged an annual payment, equal to 1/3 of the value of the coal saved in comparison to a Newcomen engine performing the same work.
+Boulton and Watt charged an annual payment, equal to one-third of the value of the coal saved in comparison to a Newcomen engine performing the same work.

 The field of application for the invention was greatly widened when Boulton urged Watt to convert the reciprocating motion of the piston to produce rotational power for grinding, weaving and milling.
 Although a crank seemed the obvious solution to the conversion, Watt and Boulton were stymied by a patent for this, whose holder, James Pickard and his associates proposed to cross-license the external condenser.
 Watt adamantly opposed this and they circumvented the patent by their sun and planet gear in 1781.